Sen1012/PLC-Ladder-ST/README.md

-These are PLC related code done for several Starter Kits Done Using :
+These are Ladder Logic and ST code for several Starter Kits Done Using :
 - GXWorks 3
 - GTDesigner 3